TonyGuil/bbchallenge/Bouncers/README.md

 RunDescriptor:
   ubyte Partition -- Partiton which the Repeaters traverse Transition RepeaterTransition
-  TapeDescriptor TD0 -- Tape contents and state after executing the RepeaterTransitions Transition WallTransition
-  TapeDescriptor TD1 -- Tape contents and state after executing the WallTransition
+  Transition WallTransition

 Transition: -- defines a transition from an initial tape segment to a final tape segment ushort nSteps